urbandroid-team/dont-kill-my-app/_vendors/stock_android.md

 A workaround is to keep your foreground service in a separate process without any other Android components (read Activities, Receivers, Services..) in that process.
+This workaround is needed for all Android 6.0 devices but not needed on later devices where this is already fixed.